digitaltechnologyandcultures/DICE_Instructor_Handbook/weekly_cycle.md

 * Responses to student inquiries, ideally, will not take longer than a few hours, during normal business hours.
 * Instructors are required to be on campus for office hours associated with a hybrid format course.

+## Starfish
+All programs in the School of New and Continuing Studies make use of Starfish a student success tracking system.
+Periodically throughout the quarter you will receive an email reminder to navigate to MySU and to complete a Starfish report.
+In these reports you can give students "Kudos" for good work, or raise "flags" for missing/late work, et cetera.

+Keep in mind that when you report issues through Starfish, the student receives a notification as well as NCS and DICE staff (including the DICE Program Director and the Student Success Specialist).
+Any and all messaging here should be directed to the student in a warm and encouraging manner.